aturner-epcc/cirrus-new-docs/docs/user-guide/python.md

 It is possible to view and run JupyterLab on both the login and compute nodes of Cirrus.
-Please note, you can test notebooks on the login nodes, but please don't attempt to run any computationally intensive work (such jobs will be killed should they reach the login node CPU limit).
+Please note, you can test notebooks on the login nodes, but please don’t attempt to run any computationally intensive work (such jobs will be killed should they reach the login node CPU limit).

 If you want to run your JupyterLab on a compute node, you will need to